-Following the news of Lucinda Williams brand-new album “Good Souls Better Angels”, which is due for release 24th April 2020, she has announced a headline show at Vicar Street, 14th August 2020.
+Following the release of Lucinda Williams brand-new album “Good Souls Better Angels”, she has announced a headline show at Vicar Street, 14th August 2021.
 Presented by Aiken Promotions.

 It’s all come full circle,” says Lucinda Williams about her powerful new album, Good Souls Better Angels.
 After more than forty years of music making, the pioneering, Louisiana-born artist has returned to the gritty blues foundation that first inspired her as a young singer-songwriter in the late 1970s.
 And after spending the last year on her sold-out “Car Wheels on a Gravel Road” 20th Anniversary tour, Williams has reunited with that game-changing 1998 album’s co-producer and engineer Ray Kennedy, recording Good Souls, Better Angels with her ace touring band at his Nashville studio.
 Joining them as co-producer is Williams’ manager Tom Overby, to whom she’s been married for a decade and who contributed lyrics to her masterful songcraft.
 “That’s what I always dreamed of – a relationship with someone I could create with,” Williams enthuses.